NotAhad/Flowlance/README.md

 **Navigation:**

-- **The application features a sidebar menu and a top navigation bar.
+- **The application features a sidebar menu.
 Users can switch between dashboards for projects, clients, finances, and tasks.**

 **Viewing Data:**